microsoft/dotnet/Documentation/compatibility/product-versioning-changes-in-net-framework-4-6-and-later.md

 > [!IMPORTANT]
 > The subkey name is `NET Framework Setup`, not `.NET Framework Setup`.

-- To determine the directory path to the .NET Framework common language runtime, call the <xref:System.Runtime.InteropServices.RuntimeEnvironment.GetRuntimeDirectory?displayProperty=fullName> method.
+- To determine the directory path to the .NET Framework common language runtime, call the <xref:System.Runtime.InteropServices.RuntimeEnvironment.GetRuntimeDirectory?displayProperty=nameWithType> method.

-- To get the CLR version, call the <xref:System.Runtime.InteropServices.RuntimeEnvironment.GetSystemVersion?displayProperty=fullName> method.
+- To get the CLR version, call the <xref:System.Runtime.InteropServices.RuntimeEnvironment.GetSystemVersion?displayProperty=nameWithType> method.
 For the .NET Framework 4 and its point releases (the .NET Framework 4.5, 4.5.1, 4.5.2, and .NET Framework 4.6, 4.6.1, 4.6.2, and 4.7), it returns the string v4.0.30319.

 ### Affected APIs
 * Not detectable via API analysis